jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 - Does Sophia tell Ethan about his father's ultimatum?
 - What does she choose: MIT with the scholarship, or Ethan?
-- Can they find a third option Robert Price didn't account for?
+- Can they find a third option Robert Hayes didn't account for?
 - Ethan leaves for Michigan in two days—what does their goodbye look like?
 - And what will Robert do when he gets Sophia's answer?

-**Episode 5 Preview:** Badminton nationals road trip becomes a storm-trapped crisis when Sophia's choice becomes public.
+**Episode 5 Preview:** The badminton nationals road trip becomes a storm-trapped crisis when Sophia's choice becomes public.
 Ethan finds out about his father's offer.
 Everything that's been building explodes.
 And the team bus breaking down in a blizzard is the least of their problems.

 The countdown is on.
 The stakes have never been higher.